msherman/SSLRestTemplateExample/README.md

 ## Manually running the commands

 ### Configuring the SSL-Server
 First up we will configure the SSL-Server to run in SSL mode.
-There are just a handful of settings needed and a keystore to configure to enable SSL on our server.
+There are just a handful of settings needed, and a keystore to configure to enable SSL on our server.

 Inside the [ssl-server/src/main/resources/application.properties](ssl-server/src/main/resources/application.properties)